 Website: Cornell Lab of Ornithology

 As the saying goes, “Ithaca is gorges!”
-It’s because of 150 waterfalls that flow across the town, funneling water through gorges carved out thousands of year ago.
+It’s because of 150 waterfalls that flow across the town, funneling water through gorges carved out thousands of years ago.
 By glaciers, they tell us.
-That means you can go up to Cornell University, down to Ithaca Commons, or head to one of the state parks, and you will undoubtedly stumble upon one of Ithaca’s waterfalls.
+That means you can go up to Cornell University, down to Ithaca Commons, or head to one of the state parks to enjoy a fun waterfall hike.

 Address: 399 Lake St, 14850 Ithaca, NY